syncfusion/blazor-docs/src/charts/chart/axis-labels.md

 ## Edge Label Placement

-Labels with long text at the edges of an axis may appear partially in the chart.
+Labels with long text at the edges of the axis may appear partially in the chart.
 To avoid this, use [`EdgeLabelPlacement`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_EdgeLabelPlacement) property in axis, which moves the label inside the chart area for better appearance or hides it.